-Commercial invoice undoubtedly plays a crucial role in import as well as the export of goods.
-It constitutes the basis of posting transactions, calculating tariffs, or in accounting.
+Commercial invoice undoubtedly plays a crucial role in the import as well as the export of goods.
+It constitutes the basis of posting transactions, calculating tariffs, or accounting.
 Moreover, the Chinese invoice is one of the documents that are indispensable at customs while importing.
-In the process of trading with China, in most cases a pro forma invoice is not accepted.
+In the process of trading with China, in most cases, a pro forma invoice is not accepted.

 - Chinese commercial invoice – obtained in English from your partner/contractor in China